Advice for driving in windy conditions

 3. Drive slowly

-There’s nothing more nerve-racking than a strong gust of wind to throw you off balance while you’re driving.
-High winds can seriously affect your car’s handling and braking.
-Driving slower can help you deal with sudden gusts and maintain better control of the vehicle.
+A strong gale could easily throw you off balance while you’re driving in windy conditions.
+What’s more, high winds can seriously affect your car’s handling and braking.
+Driving slower could help you deal with sudden gusts and maintain better control of the vehicle.

 4. Get a grip